jayhawker6/jayhawker6/README.md

 - 👀 I’m interested in/have knowledge of **C, Python, Dart, HTML5, CSS, JS, and terminal shell scripting**
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on really anything
-- 📫 You can reach me by messaging or creating bug/issue reports or pull requests.
+- 📫 You can reach me by email.

 -And remember kids:
 ```